bhauman/bhauman.github.com/drafts/devcards.md

 shadows.
 Bret Victor has eloquently expressed this [several][unthinkable] [times][learnableprogramming].
 Figwheel and Devcards have both the increased the amount of feedback I receive while I code by a very large factor.
-Once you experience this for yourself your eyes will be opened and you will not freely give up this way of coding, just as you would be loath to give up your REPL now.
+Once you experience this your eyes will be opened and you will not freely give up this way of coding, just as you would be loath to give up your REPL now.

 ## Pages of examples FTW

 As we all know, tests are not enough.
-Integration tests run in a black box and take forever (preventing real time feedback) and they can't catch the most obvious of display errors.
+Integration tests run in a black box and take forever (preventing real time feedback) and can't catch the most obvious of display errors.
 Unit tests live in an isolated world away from the real complexity where things actually go wrong.